Rod Keenan: Career

-Keenan is a famously reclusive New York milliner, who is well known in fashion circles for re-establishing men’s headwear as a fashion commodity in the early 1990s.
-Keenan is additionally noted for choosing to locate his design studio in the Manhattan neighborhood of Harlem, New York.
+Keenan is a reclusive New York milliner recognized in fashion circles for re-establishing men’s headwear as a fashion commodity in the early 1990s.
+Keenan is noted for choosing to locate his design studio in the Manhattan neighborhood of Harlem, New York.

-Inducted into the Council of Fashion Designers of America (CFDA) in 2006, Keenan has spent the past few years expanding his customer base from celebrities and fashion magazines to broader clientele of fashion consumers.
+Inducted into the Council of Fashion Designers of America (CFDA) in 2006, Keenan has spent the past few years expanding his customer base from celebrities and fashion magazines to a broader clientele of fashion consumers.

-Inspiration

-Drawing on sources that are as divergent as the Dadaists, Elsa Schiaparelli, ancient Egypt, and Kurt Weill, Keenan maintains a characteristic New York vernacular, while he designs in the finest Italian tradition, and executes his work with British millinery precision.
+Drawing on sources that are as divergent as the Dadaists, Elsa Schiaparelli, ancient Egypt, and Kurt Weill, Keenan maintains a characteristic New York vernacular, while he designs in the finest Italian tradition and executes his work with British millinery precision.

-Clientele

 In addition to creating hats for celebrities such as Elvis Costello, the Scissor Sisters, Snoop Dogg, Justin Timberlake, and Brad Pitt, among others, Keenan has also designed hats for designers Paul Smith and Dries van Noten.
-Additionally, Keenan's hat collections can be found in Barneys New York, and Harvey Nichols in London, England.
+Keenan's hat collections can be found in Barneys New York and Harvey Nichols in London, England.